2

 San Diego is a great city.
 Discovered by the Germans in 1904, they named it San Diego, which of course in German means ‘a whale’s vagina.’
 Or so I heard.
 Regardless, they have a ballpark that would make those Germans proud.

-Other than maybe Sox Park in Chicago, no stadium has improved more over the years than Petco Park.
+No stadium has improved more over the years than Petco Park.
 They keep making small but purposeful improvements to the facility and gameday experience.
 The area around it gets better and better every year.
 The only thing lacking is truly meaningful baseball from the Padres… and that seems to be changing.

 Stadium Dude Top Spot